uwIdeaFactory/IdeaFactoryFrontend/WeeklyReports/WeeklyReport_5_03.md

 * Allan Ji: Wrote jest using React testing framework and implemented tests for frontend
 * Yansong Liu, Dicheng Wu: Working on config file, implement api for getting specific project, bebug the issue of backend not receiving json
 * Bohan Wu: Implemented basic backend functionalities for database interactions and Jest tests for the implemented functions
+* Caleb Huang: Integrated frontend and backend test to CI circleci.
 * Zhengrui Sun: Implement frontend hooks to allow interaction with backend.